-In this new world, branch-based activities are declining and Conversational AI is playing a leading role in the transformation of consumer-facing banking.
-When applied properly, Conversational AI creates a natural, seamless interaction between a human and a computer (whether by text or voice).
+In this new world, branch-based activities are declining and Conversational AI banking is playing a leading role in the transformation of consumer-facing banking.
+When applied properly, banking chatbots create a natural, seamless interaction between a human and a computer (whether by text or voice).
 It leverages Natural Language Processing (NLP) to learn continuously from the data it’s exposed to—data being the operative word.

 Excellent Conversational AI can only be built on a foundation of excellent digital data.
 While traditional banks have masses of customer data at their disposal, access to data may be one area where de novo banks will need help.